 Critical Control Point (CCP):

 A step at which control can be applied and is essential to prevent or eliminate a food safety hazard or reduce it to an acceptable level.
 Most typical CCPs to control microbiological hazards are temperature requirements - for example, the temperature for storage or transport, the time/temperature conditions to reduce or eliminate a hazard (such as pasteurisation).
 Other CCPs may be checking that packages are clean and non-damaged, checking for physical hazards by sieving or metal detection or checking time/temperature of frying oil to avoid chemical process contaminants.

 A criterion which separates acceptability from unacceptability.
 Critical limits apply at Critical Control Points and could include the maximum or minimum temperatures required to eliminate a hazard and the time required to achieve this or could refer to the absence of contamination or damage.

 The “decimal reduction time”, the time required at a specified temperature to kill 90% of the micro-organisms in a given population.

 The removal or reduction of micro-organisms to acceptable (safe) levels.

 Bacteria which mostly grow in the presence of air (aerobes) but can adapt to grow, albeit slowly, in anaerobic conditions.
 An example of a facultative anaerobe is Listeria monocytogenes.

-The Food and Agriculture Organisation of the united Nations.
+The Food and Agriculture Organisation of the United Nations.

-means the ultimate consumer of a foodstuff who will not use the food as part of any food business operation or activity.
+The ultimate consumer of a foodstuff who will not use the food as part of any food business operation or activity.